sjbennett123/polarlarp/content/policies/transform.md

 Spirit Quests are a quest players can request to attune themself with a creature or spirit to grow a bond.
 Players submit a short write up with the intent of the Spirit Quest and what creature or spirit they wish to attune to and why.

-A player can obtain the Greater(7th) level transform via a Spirit Quest but High(8th) and Master(9th) will need to be cast using a Formal Magic Ritual and Components after you have satisfied your creature/spirits requirements and trials.
+A player can obtain the Greater(7th) level transform via a Spirit Quest but High(8th) and Master(9th) will need to be cast using a Formal Magic Ritual and Components after you have satisfied your creature or spirit's requirements and trials.

 ### Cast Using Formal Magic Ritual with Components